lizmat/articles/raku.md

 Larry Wall) for caving in on the continuous badgering.
 I have been mad at Larry Wall for not being clearer on how such a "stage name" should be used.
 I have been mad at Zoffix Znet, for being offered a finger and taking the whole hand.
+And I have been mad at a p5p member for comparing Perl 6 members to slave masters.

 For me, writing this blog post has been therapeutic.
 I feel that I can go on with making Perl 6 better in every way (too bad that 1.5x faster improvement on hyper operators didn't make it to the core yet because of this).

-I hope that it can be therapeutic to other people as well.
+I hope that it can be therapeutic for other people as well.
 One can hope.

 Elizabeth Mattijsen